Penrose Magazine

 Jan 15th 2026 - Jan 31st 2026

-Stage 2: Editing
+Stage 2: Editing (Current)

 During this stage, applicants will submit their final drafts using the feedback provided by editors.
 Editors will review these using the same criteria and will calculate a second score.